 Optimal sensor placement maximizes the possibility of identifying structural health states.
-Based on the assumptions from CSE, the health state of a structure, e.g., damage, depends strongly on the location quality indicator (E_i).
+Based on the assumptions from CSE, the health state of a structure, such as damage, depends strongly on the location-quality indicator (E_j) .
 Computational approaches are used to place sensors at the optimal locations.

-Our aim is to satisfy aspects of both CSE and computer science domains for a WSNbased SHM.
+Our aim is to satisfy aspects of both CSE and computer science domains for a WSN-based SHM.
 This is why we follow the widely accepted sensor placement method from CSE, effective independence method (EIM).
-The mode shape, Φ , is calibrated for finding locations.
+The mode shape Φ is calibrated for finding locations.
 The EIM optimizes and selects a set of target modes (e.g., N) for identification based on the FEM analysis.
 An initial candidate set of N sensor locations can be selected from a feasible set of M locations.

-The quality indicator related to the jth sensor location is within the range $0.0 \leq$ $E_j \leq 1$.
-The mathematical formulation to obtain E_j via EIM can be found in Appendix C. On the MATLAB platform, 110 candidate sensor locations, based on data sets from GNTVT1, were ranked using E_i .
-For example, five candidate locations with their location quality are listed in Table I. $E_i = 0.0$ indicates a location having no contribution to the measurement data matrix.
-Such a sensor location is removed from the candidate set without impacting Q. $E_j = 1.0$ indicates a location that highly contributes to the measurement data matrix, and should not be removed from the candidate set.
+The quality indicator related to the jth sensor location is within the range $0.0 \le E_j \le 1$.
+The mathematical formulation to obtain E_j via EIM can be found in Appendix C. On the Matlab platform, 110 candidate sensor locations, based on datasets from GNTVT (see Footnote 1 in Section 1)were ranked using E_j .
+For example, five candidate locations with their location quality are listed in Table I. $E_j = 0.0$ indicates a location having no contribution to the measurement data matrix.
+Such a sensor location is removed from the candidate set without impacting Q. $E_j = 1.0$ indicates a location that highly contributes to the measurement data matrix and should not be removed from the candidate set.

-It is sensible that, the larger the contribution to E_i is, the better the location quality (see Table I).
-A high quality location can be set by the quality indicator, e.g., $E_i \ge 0.7$, $E_j \ge 0.5$, etc., depending on the end SHM user and the number of sensors available.
-However, one of our important purposes is to improve network performance for the SHM system.
-Thus, the sensor placement is subject to the following constraints.
+It is sensible that the larger the contribution to E_j , the better the location quality (see Table I).
+A high-quality location can be set by the quality indicator, for example, $E_j \geq 0.7$, $E_j \geq 0.5$, etc., depending on the end SHM user and the number of sensors available.
+However, one of our important purposes is to improve network performance for the SHM system, thus the sensor placement is subject to the following constraints.

-C4 [Location Assignment Constraint].
-Two HNs or LNs should not be placed at the same location.
-But an RN can be placed at an LN's location as required.
-For any two HNs, u and v, $d{uv} \ge R_s$, R_s is the sensing range.
+C4 (Location Assignment Constraint).
+Two HNs or LNs should not be placed at the same location, but an RN can be placed at an LN's location as required.
+For any two HNs, u and v, $d{uv} \geq R_s$, R_s is the sensing range.

-C5 [Structural Constraint] In a real-world SHM, the selected optimal locations on a structure for placing sensors may be inaccessible.
-Also, wireless sensor communication is less reliable ($Q{u,v}$ is low) in structural environments due to several reasons:
+C5 (Structural Constraint).
+In a real-world SHM, the selected optimal locations on a structure for placing sensors may be inaccessible.
+Also, wireless sensor communication is less reliable ($Q{u,v}$ is low) in structural environments due to several reasons.

-- Physical structural model: There is the proximity to the bearing load zone (e.g., in a bridge structure, in an industrial machine), or obstacles (wall, pillars, piers, etc.), or environmental effects (e.g., heavy wind). - Irregular sensing field, e.g., not a square or circle-shape on a building, aircraft, or other structure [Linderman et al. 2010]. - The location is a poor/vulnerable point for wireless sensor communication.
-The link quality may also vary from one location to another, one substructure to another, one structural environment to another. - The environmental interference is very high.
+- -Physical structural model.
+There is the proximity to the bearing load zone (e.g., in a bridge structure or in an industrial machine), or obstacles (wall, pillars, piers, etc.), or environmental effects (e.g., heavy wind). - -Irregular sensing field.
+There is the irregular sensing field constraint, for example, not a square or circle shape on a building, aircraft, or other structure [Linderman et al. 2010]. - -Location.
+The location is a poor/vulnerable point for wireless sensor communication.
+The link quality may also vary from one location to another or one substructure to another or one structural environment to another. - -Environmental Interferences.
+The environmental interference is very high.